From Therapy Dogs to Robot Seals: How Pet Therapy Can Benefit Seniors

 Under the ADA, pets that function as emotional support animals are not entitled to any special protection and cannot go into any building or facility where animals are not allowed.
 However, under the Fair Housing Act, even housing facilities that have a no-pet rule must allow your ESA to live with you.
 The landlord or housing provider can ask to see your official recommendation letter.
 Similarly, the Air Carrier Access Act allows your emotional support animal to accompany you into aircraft cabins for free, provided you have a legitimate recommendation letter.
 (Some airlines require 48 hours' notice as well as verification of your animal's health and obedience training in order to accommodate it as an ESA, so make sure to check your particular carrier's requirements before your flight.)

 Unfortunately, some people claim that their pets are emotional support animals even when they aren't.
 And plenty of disreputable online sites claim to provide recommendation letters quickly and easily for a fee.
 To be sure you receive a legitimate letter, talk to the healthcare professional who is treating you.

 How Robotic Pets for Adults Can Make a Difference

 Many older adults enjoy the companionship of animals but can't have any of their own because they have allergies or reside in facilities that don't allow pets.
 Others simply don't want or can't handle the responsibility of caring for a living creature.
 In such cases, the ideal solution may be a robotic animal.
 After all, robots are easily controlled, don't need to be fed or cleaned up after, and don't shed or transmit any diseases.
-And research studies in the Journal of the American Medical Directors Association and the Journal of Gerontological Nursing have demonstrated that robotic pets have the ability to improve the quality of life for older adults.7, 8
+And research studies in the Journal of the American Medical Directors Association and the Journal of Gerontological Nursing have demonstrated that robotic pets have the ability to improve the quality of life for older adults.

 For instance, Hasbro's Joy for All Companion Pet line was designed to bring comfort and happiness to older adults through engaging interactions with realistic robotic pets.
 The line includes both cat and dog models, each of which has soft fur, blinking eyes, and limbs that move are features of both the robotic therapy dog and cat designed by Hasbro.